MrZouu/Bluexplorer./README.md

 # Bluexplorer.
 Underwater Surveillance and Experimentation Vehicle Prototype.
-\nThis project focuses on the design and development of a low-cost underwater vehicle prototype for research and monitoring purposes.
+This project focuses on the design and development of a low-cost underwater vehicle prototype for research and monitoring purposes.

 <br/>